Arafat4341/Language-Identification-Speech/README.md

 ## Repository Structure
-The repository is separated into three categories, with each containing its own ReadMe.
+The repository is separated into four categories, with each containing its own ReadMe.

 | Folder | Description |
 |--|--|